Mosasaurinae: Description

-Russell (1967, pp. 123–124) defined the Mosasurinae as differing from all other mosasaurs as follows: "Small rostrum present or absent anterior to premaxillary teeth.
+Russell (1967, pp. 123–124) defined the Mosasaurinae as differing from all other mosasaurs as follows: "Small rostrum present or absent anterior to premaxillary teeth.
 Fourteen or more teeth present in dentary and maxilla.
 Cranial nerves X, XI, and XII leave lateral wall of opisthotic through two foramina.
 No canal or groove in floor of basioccipital or basisphenoid for basilar artery.
 Suprastapedial process of quadrate distally expanded.
 Dorsal edge of surangular thin lamina of bone rising anteriorly to posterior surface of coronoid...At least 31, usually 42–45 presacral vertebrae present.
 Length of presacral series exceeds that of postsacral, neural spines of posterior caudal vertebrae elongated to form distinct fin.
 Appendicular elements with smoothly finished articular surfaces, tarsus and carpus well ossified."
 In his 1997 revision of the phylogeny of the Mosasauroidea, Bell (pp. 293–332) retained the Mosasaurinae as a clade, though he reassigned Russell's tribe Prognathodontini to the Mosasaurinae and recognized a new tribe of mosasaurines, the Globidensini.

 The subfamily is generally recognised as containing two subdivisions, the tribes Globidensini (Globidens and its closest relatives) and Mosasaurini (Mosasaurus and its closest relatives).
 A third tribe, the Prognathodontini (Prognathodon and its closest relatives, such as Plesiotylosaurus), is also used on occasion.
 "Clidastini" or the adjective "clidastine" is also used sometimes, but generally refers to an adaptive grade close to and containing the genus Clidastes, rather than an actual clade.

 Relationships

-Cladogram of the Mosasaurinae modified from Simões et al. (2017):
+Cladogram of the Mosasaurinae modified from Longrich et al., 2022: